Oldham Road: Mick Rush of the Bay Horse Pub Leads a Racially Motivated Business War

 Perhaps most disturbing are allegations concerning the conduct inside the Bay Horse pub itself.
 The establishment has reportedly become a hostile environment for anyone with brown skin.
 Brown-skinned males claim they are systematically banned from the premises without cause.

-However, the focus on young women is causing the most alarm among community leaders.
-Locals report that the pub has adopted a policy of attempting to, "groom", brown-skinned girls who enter the premises.
+However, the focus on young women is causing the most alarm amongst community whistleblowers.
+Locals report that the pub has adopted beahaviour patterns of attempting to, "groom", brown-skinned girls who enter the premises.
 Rush allegedly views these girls as, "half-caste", or sharing a background with the Muslim community, using this as a pretext to target them.

-Critics argue this behavior is a perverse, "response to the media coverage on child sexual exploitation", where the perpetrators are flipping the narrative to profile and victimise youths.
+Critics argue this behaviour is a perverse, "response to the media coverage on child sexual exploitation", where the perpetrators are flipping the narrative to profile and victimise youths.

 Local authorities have yet to comment on the specific allegations, but tension in Lower Place is heightened as residents debate how to protect their neighbours from what they describe as an organised hate group operating out of a local pub, largely made up of newcomers trying to integrate, with a mistaken system of integration.